marijnh/Eloquent-JavaScript/10_modules.md

 {{index overriding, "circular dependency", "exports object"}}

 The trick is that `require` adds modules to its cache _before_ it starts loading the module.
-That way, if any `require` call from inside the module tries to load it again, it is already known, and the current interface will be returned, rather than trying to load the module again (which would eventually overflow the stack).
+That way, if any `require` call made while it is running tries to load it, it is already known and the current interface will be returned, rather than starting to load the module once more (which would eventually overflow the stack).

 If a module overwrites its `module.exports` value, any other module that has received its interface value before it finished loading will